-Provisions on OSH matters related to remote work usually take OSH regulations for onsite working modalities as a starting point, and rarely deviate from these when referred in specific regulations.
-For example, in Colombia, teleworking laws expressly provide that the OSH regulations remain unchanged.
-Other countries however elaborate more on this matter and seek to establish mechanisms to enable more control and inspection of the working environment.
-For example, Romania's regulation provides rights to inspection.
-According to Romania's teleworking law, the employer has the right to regularly check the activity of the employee, while the labour authorities, as well as the trade union or the representatives of the employees have the right to verify the working conditions of teleworkers.
-In other cases, such as Poland, the employers' liability on OSH is limited to providing equipment or materials for teleworkers.
-Just a few countries provide specific OSH standards for employees have an ergonomic chair and a desk at home and are responsible for the costs for them, as well as to ensure that there is enough artificial light at the place of telework.
+Just a few countries provide specific OSH standards for employers to observe.
+For example, in the Netherlands, it is specifically provided that employers must ensure that their employees have an ergonomic chair and a desk at home and are responsible for the costs for them, as well as to ensure that there is enough artificial light at the place of telework.
 To secure such specific compliance, the Dutch regulation provides for a physical visit by the employer or a health and safety expert to assess whether the workplace complies with rules and obligations as set out in the legislation.
 Some other countries will be enacting OSH specific regulations for telework, like Mexico, where the Ministry of Labour will have to issue a Mexican Official Standard for the health and safety measures that should be implemented under this type of work, following the recent entry into force of its teleworking regulation.